Maverick1617/Data_Science/Paper Implementation/PubMed 200k RCT/readme.md

 This notebook is a replica model of the research PubMed 200k RCT.
 The model summarizes a large document into five categorical classes (Background, Methods, Objectives, Conclusion, and Result) making the document easier to read.

-`For further details or research work read` https://arxiv.org/pdf/1710.06071.pdf
+`For further details or research works read` https://arxiv.org/pdf/1710.06071.pdf

 ## Contents